Cat survives 14-month journey to Las Vegas from Alabama

 “I went out every day searching for her,” Cost said.
 “I thought I was never going to find her again.”

 But nearly 2,000 miles away, Raven was getting help from a family in North Las Vegas.
-Elizabeth McGloin says she found the kitty in her neighborhood near I-215 and Losee.
+Elizabeth McGloin found the kitty in her neighborhood.
 Knowing that someone somewhere was missing their cat, McGloin was hopeful that Raven had a microchip that would lead to a quick drive home.
-After a quick scan, McGloin discovered that Raven’s drive home wouldn’t be speedy but would last approximately 26 hours instead.
+After a scan, McGloin discovered that Raven’s drive home wouldn’t be speedy but would last approximately 26 hours instead.

 Back in Birmingham, Cost got the call for which she had desperately hoped.